Sama34/MyShowcase-System/Documentation/README.txt

 - moved FancyBox code to separate template to avoid loading on all showcase pages
 - added support for "date" fields, with dropdowns for M, D, Y
 - added support for URL fields
-- added search term highlighting
+- added search_field term highlighting
 - updated help page

 v2.2.1